pymupdf/PyMuPDF/docs/pixmap.rst

       :arg str output: The requested image format.
 The default is the filename's extension.
 If not recognized, *png* is assumed.
 For other possible values see :ref:`PixmapOutput`.

-   .. method:: writePNG(filename)
+   .. method:: save(filename)

-      Equal to *pix.writeImage(filename, "png")*.
+      Equal to *pix.save(filename, "png")*.

-   .. method:: getImageData(output="png")
+   .. method:: tobytes(output="png")

-      *New in version 1.14.5:* Return the pixmap as a *bytes* memory object of the specified format -- similar to :meth:`writeImage`.
+      *New in version 1.14.5:* Return the pixmap as a *bytes* memory object of the specified format -- similar to :meth:`save`.

       :arg str output: The requested image format.
-The default is "png" for which this function equals :meth:`getPNGData`.
+The default is "png" for which this function equals :meth:`tobytes`.
 For other possible values see :ref:`PixmapOutput`.

       :rtype: bytes

-   .. method:: getPNGdata()

-   .. method:: getPNGData()

-      Equal to *pix.getImageData("png")*.

-      :rtype: bytes

-   ..  method:: pillowWrite(*args, **kwargs)
+   ..  method:: pil_save(*args, **kwargs)

       *(New in v1.17.3)*